Braddinger13/Spring2022WebDev/README.md

 It is accessible at this link: http://cis-linux2.temple.edu:8080/SP22_3308_tuk81273/index.html

-I did not wrtite every single file in this repository!!!!!
+I did not write every file in this repository!!!!!

 Many of the files in here are from Sally Kyvernitis, my professor that semester.